Tag Archive for: injection molding inserts

 Some common post-processing treatments include:

-Surface Finish: The final stage could be carried out in various forms, including by printing, painting, or electroplating.
-The finishing processes are not only able to make parts beautiful, and durable, and even give them some special features such as corrosion resistance.
+Surface Finish: There are several ways to carry out the final stage, such as printing, painting, or electroplating.
+The finishing processes are not only able to make parts beautiful and durable but even give them some special features, such as corrosion resistance.

-Humidity control: process of managing the moisture in the environment that will affect the shrinkage of objects, prevention of oxidation, and the rate of water absorption.
-This process is usually performed by objects being placed into a humid environment that is created by different methods including immersing the objects in hot water baths or exposing them to steam chambers.
+Humidity control: This is the process of managing the moisture in the environment, which in turn affects the shrinkage of objects, the prevention of oxidation, and the rate of water absorption.
+Objects typically undergo this process by immersing in hot water baths or exposing them to steam chambers, which create a humid environment.

 Pre-Insert Molding Considerations

-There are many things to consider before the insert molding such that the production process proceeds smoothly and without any hitch. : As a reminder, this is what you need to focus on:
+There are many things to consider before the insert molding so that the production process proceeds smoothly and without any hitch.
+Just to refresh your memory, these are the areas you should concentrate on:

 1. Types of Inserts: